Editor’s Note: This post was originally published on December 4, 2018.

 By becoming a human Jesus was able to encounter the entirely of the human condition save for sin.
 In my children’s pain, suffering, tiredness, and thirstiness this past weekend, Christ was with them in a unique way as he already suffering all those things during his 33 years on Earth.

 According to the Catechism of the Catholic Church paragraph 463, “Belief in the true Incarnation of the Son of God is the distinctive sign of Christian faith: “By this you know the Spirit of God: every spirit which confesses that Jesus Christ has come in the flesh is of God.”
 The season of Advent is not about preparing for the “perfect” Christmas where Mary and Joseph get a room at the inn.
-Rather, Advent is about preparing for the birth of Jesus Christ.
-His birth took place in the messiness of the stable, his Passion and Death took place on the messiness of the Cross.
-While not everything in my life will be neatly fit in my control, after this incarnational and infectious start to Advent, I had the privilege to be graced with the gift of perspective and opportunity to serve my children as Christ served the world!
+Advent prepares us for the birth of Jesus Christ.
+His birth took place in the messiness of the stable.
+And his Passion and Death took place on the messiness of the Cross.

 Not everything in my life will be neatly fit in my control.
 But after this incarnational and infectious start to Advent, God grace me with the gift of perspective and opportunity in serving my children as Christ served the world.

 An Advent Reflection on Finding Gratitude in the Stressful Season

 Advent Reminds Us What We Are Waiting For